splunk/public-o11y-docs/apm/intro-to-apm.rst

     - * :ref:`redis-scenario`
       * :ref:`db-perf-scenario`

   * - Get visibility into code-level performance using AlwaysOn Profiling, a feature of Splunk APM.
-AlwaysOn Profiling takes CPU snapshots from runtime environments to contextualize spans and traces produced by instrumented applications.
+AlwaysOn Profiling takes CPU and memory snapshots from runtime environments to contextualize spans and traces produced by instrumented applications.
     - AlwaysOn Profiling
     - :ref:`profiling-scenario-landingpage`

-  * - Use detectors to alert with custom error and duration metrics to monitor error rate and latency across all of your services.
+  * - Use autodetect to alert on sudden changes in your request, error and duration (RED) metrics to stay on top of your services' performance.
+Use custom detectors to alert with custom error and duration metrics.
     - Detectors and alerts
     - :ref:`Detectors and alerts<apm-alerts>`